reboottime/Agentic-AI/ai-agents-architecture-python/module1/README.md

 - [x] Format of the Persona Pattern
 - [x] Simple Multi-Agent Systems with Personas
 - [x] Consulting Experts or Simulating with the Persona Pattern
-- [ ] The Persona Abstraction & Agents
+- [ ] The Persona Abstraction & Agents: The Persona as an Agent Building Block
 - [x] Invoice Processing with Experts
 - [ ] Using Human Policies for Document-as-Implementation
 - [ ] Persona & Self-Prompting Review